-Meet the fellow homeschooling moms who add their stories, wisdom, and ideas here.
-You can read about Jamie, the main voice on the blog, here.
+Meet the fellow homeschooling moms who add their stories, wisdom, and ideas to this space.
+You can read more about Jamie, the editor and co-founder of Simple Homeschool here.

 Kara Anderson is a homeschool mom and freelance writer driven by an unknown force to write everything down.
 She takes too many pictures and never leaves home without a notebook.
 Read about her adventures with her two awesome kids at her blog.

 Kris Bales is the quirky, Christ-following, painfully honest voice behind Weird, Unsocialized Homeschoolers.
 She and her husband are parents to two amazing teens and a homeschool grad.
 Kris has a pretty serious addiction to sweet tea and Words with Friends.
 She also seems intent on becoming the crazy cat lady long before she’s old and alone.

 Purva Brown is is a writer and homeschooling mom to three.
 She writes on a variety of topics across many genres and lives with her husband in Sacramento, California.
 Her most recent book is The Classical Unschooler, and she blogs at PurvaBrown.com